iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 });
 ```

-In this example with a closure action, the promise chain executed in the following order, where the rejection handler from `catch` was before the resolve handler.
+In this example with a closure action, the promise chain executed in the following order, where the reject handler from `catch` was executed before the success handler.

 ```js
 // executed first